 Dental Bridge

-A dental bridge is a restoration that is used to “bridge” a gap between teeth.
+A dental bridge is a restoration used to “bridge” a gap between teeth.
 It is a series of prosthetic teeth linked together and supported by an anchor on either side of the gap.
-Dental bridges help support any remaining tooth structure, prevent teeth from shifting, help maintain a patient’s face shape, and give patients the ability to bite and chew evenly again.
+Dental bridges help support any remaining tooth structure, prevent teeth from shifting, help maintain a patient’s face shape, and allow patients to bite and chew evenly again.
 When they are secured with dental implants, dental bridges offer a more permanent restoration.

 Dental Crown

 Cover chipped, worn, discolored, and damaged teeth with a dental crown.
 We prepare teeth receiving a crown by removing any damaged or decayed structure.
 When complete, the permanent dental crown is secured and polished for a natural look.
-Patients with missing teeth also use dental crowns for covering dental implants.
+Patients with missing teeth also use dental crowns to cover dental implants.

 Dental Implants